k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/04_kafka_hardening.md

 # Kafka Hardening (SSL mode)

-The following steps will ensure the hardening of Kafka server in a Fabric cluster.
+The following steps ensure the hardening of the Kafka server in a Fabric cluster.

 ## Step 1 - Shut down services